rsa17826/vex-plus-plus/readme.md

 ### Settings

-- **blockPickerBlockSize**: the size of the block picker in pixels. changing this makes the blocks in the block picker and the block picker height equaly larger or smaller
+- **blockPickerBlockSize**: the size of the block picker in pixels. changing this makes the blocks in the block picker and the block picker height equally larger or smaller
 - **autosaveInterval**: how long in seconds between autosaves.
 0 is disabled
 - **saveOnExit**: saves the level when opening the menu - make work on game close and on enter inner level
 - **editorScrollSpeed**: changes the speed the camera moves at when using editor_pan
 - **editorBarScrollSpeed**: changes the speed of scrolling through the editor bar. set negative to invert scroll direction
 - **windowMode**: changes the default window mode (fullscreen/windowed)
-- **smallerSaveFiles**: makes all save files smaller by removing unnessary padding, which also makes it harder to read
+- **smallerSaveFiles**: makes all save files smaller by removing unnecessary padding, which also makes it harder to read
 - **warnWhenOpeningLevelInOlderGameVersion**: when you open a level in an older version of the game, you will be warned that it may not work properly.
 - **warnWhenOpeningLevelInNewerGameVersion**: when you open a level in an newer version of the game, you will be warned that it may not work properly.
 - **editorBarOffset**: can be used to place the editor bar a the bottom of the screen instead of the top, or just shift it down a bit to prevent it from being covered by other programs while in fullscreen or when the window is otherwise at the top of the screen
-- **blockGhostAlpha**: changes the alpha of the ghost blocks - used to show where a block is actualy placed suchas keys that have been collected, moving blocks that are moving, ect.
+- **blockGhostAlpha**: changes the alpha of the ghost blocks - used to show where a block is actually placed suchas keys that have been collected, moving blocks that are moving, etc.
 - **hoveredBlockGhostAlpha**: same as blockGhostAlpha but for when you hover over them and not working yet.
 - **saveLevelOnWin**: save the level when you win it.
 - **showHitboxes**: sets the default hitbox state for whenever entering a level